puppetlabs/puppet-instruqt-tracks/pe601-lab-1-1-convert-a-script-to-a-task/01-convert-a-script-to-a-task/assignment.md

     # Diff to verify (diff returns a non-zero exit code if it finds any differences
     diff --recursive $source_dir $target_dir_bkp
     ```
-3. In the same directory location, open the `backup_logs.json` metadata file.
-Replace the contents of the file with the following JSON code, which includes a description of the Bolt task, no-op settings, and parameters:
+3. In the same directory, open the `backup_logs.json` metadata file.
+Replace the contents of the file with the following JSON metadata, which includes a description of the Bolt task, no-op settings, and parameters:

     ```
     {